kitao/pyxel/README.md

   Sets the seed of the random number generator.

 - `rndi(a, b)`<br>
-  Returns an random integer greater than or equal to `a` and less than or equal to `b`.
+  Return a random integer greater than or equal to `a` and less than or equal to `b`.

 - `rndf(a, b)`<br>
-  Returns a random decimal greater than or equal to `a` and less than or equal to `b`.
+  Return a random floating-point number greater than or equal to `a` and less than or equal to `b`.

 - `nseed(seed)`<br>
   Sets the seed of Perlin noise.

 - `noise(x, [y], [z])`<br>
-  Returns the Perlin noise value for the specified coordinates.
+  Return the Perlin noise value for the specified coordinates.

 ### Image Class